paolomotta/unsupervised-cellular-phenotyping/report/report.md

 #### **Issue A**

-From my results, we can see that cluster 1, with a total size of 3877, is mixed between connective cells (1503, 38%), neoplastic cells (1098, 28%) and ephitelial cells (803, 20%).
-This is quite an heterogeneous cluster, confirmed also by an overall purity score of 0.38 and a normalized entropy of 0.77.
+From my results, we can see that cluster 3, with a total size of 1860, is mixed between neoplastic cells (637, 34%), ephitelial cells (562, 30%) and connective cells (526, 28%).
+This is quite an heterogeneous cluster, confirmed also by an overall purity score of 0.34 and a normalized entropy of 0.79.

 From a biological point of view, this cluster could somehow catch the tumor-stroma interface zones, where neoplastic, connective tissue and epithelial tissue intermingle.
 This is because cancer cells don't live in isolation, but they could grow from a microenvironment that includes:
 - **Connective tissue (stroma)**: fibroblasts around the tumor.
 - **Normal epithelium**: the healthy cells that tumors originally come from.
-- **Immune cells**: that often infiltrate the tumor.
+- **Tumor epithelium**: the tumor cells that can original from epithelial ones.

 Therefore, at the tumor boundary, these different cell types are physically mixed together.
 A patch in that region may contain cells that look similar or overlappping.
 An unsupervised algorithm might cluster them together, because it is picking up signals from cells that are adjacent or interacting biologically, not just isolated.